NASA catalogs thousands of asteroids near Earth

 The survey is now complete, with 93 percent of the objects accounted for, astronomer Amy Mainzer of NASA's Jet Propulsion Laboratory in Pasadena, California, said at the American Geophysical Union conference in San Francisco on Tuesday.

-Using NASA's recently retired Wide-field Infrared Survey Explorer (WISE) telescope, scientists also found about 20,500 smaller asteroids near Earth.
+Using NASA's recently retired Wide-field Infrared Survey Explorer WISE.L telescope, scientists also found about 20,500 smaller asteroids near Earth.

 Previous studies estimated there were 36,000 to 100,000 of these objects, which have a diameter of about 100 meters (110 yards).